POST-OP CARE

 Understanding Dry Socket

 If the blood clot is lost too soon, the bone and nerves in the socket are exposed.
-This results in dry socket, which causes sharp pain and significantly delays healing.
+This is called dry socket.
+It can cause sharp pain and significantly delay healing.

-If you suspect dry socket (usually a few days after extraction), contact our office right away.
+Dry socket usually happens a few days after extraction.
+If you suspect it, contact our office right away.

 Managing Pain and Swelling